Basically, M.U.G.E.N allows users to create their own 2D fighting game using the core game

-SNK characters, coded by the creators, play nearly exactly the way they
+System Works characters, coded by M.U.G.E.N. creators, play nearly exactly the way they

-should from their original games!
+should from their original games (minus the being-balanced part).
 But characters for M.U.G.E.N aren't limited

-to Capcom, SNK, or Sammy characters as you can see from the pics.
+to just fighting game characters, as you can see from some of the screenshots.
 As long

-as it's a 2D sprite, you can put it into M.U.G.E.N... and there's no limit
+as it's a 2D sprite, it can be put it into the M.U.G.E.N. engine.
+There's really

-to how many characters you can put on the game, well, it really depends
+no limit on how many characters you can put in your game either.
+It really depends

 on the size of the selection screen, which users can also create from scratch.

 Unfortunately, many user created characters end up missing moves,